applidget/psdock3/README.md

 If given `-stdio` is a file, specifying `-log-rotate X` perform a log rotation every X hours that:

-- archive (gzip) the current log file by prepending a timestamp
+- archive (gzip) the current log file by prepending a timestamp (in the log file directory)
 - empty the current log file
 - keep at most 5 log archives

 #### -kill-timeout

 Timeout in seconds that will trigger a sigkill on the process if it's still running after receiving a sigterm or sigint.
 This may be interesting for processes that caught these signals but do not process them in a reasonable delay.
-If not set or set to 0 no sigkill will be sent
+If not set or set to -1 no sigkill will be sent

 ##Dependencies